tttwang23/utf8conv/README.md

 There is value to provide an alternative [UTF8](https://en.wikipedia.org/wiki/UTF-8) / UTF32 parser that is based directly on data access and conversion.
 Utf8conv can operate based on a single input buffer, or a series of input buffers.
 The outputs are produced one at a time, directly delivered to client caller with minimum latency.

-The design of the parser is inspired by [nom](https://github.com/Geal/nom).
+The design of the parser was inspired by [nom](https://github.com/Geal/nom).

 The design of the finite state machine used by utf8conv was clarified after reading a technical design article written by [Henri Sivonen](https://hsivonen.fi/broken-utf-8/).